ianmcburnie/bones/README.md

 ## [Carousel](https://ebay.gitbooks.io/mindpatterns/content/disclosure/carousel.html)

 A carousel is a list of items.
-These items can contain anything - text, images, links, tiles, cards, etc. - but we advise against using complex widgets.
-The usual accessibility rules apply to the contents of these items (tab-order, semantics, etc).
+These items be contain anything - text, images, links, tiles, cards, etc. - but each item is responsible for managing its own markup and accessibility (e.g. tab-order, semantics, etc).

-For the server rendered markup you can choose to render as little or as much of the full list as you wish.
-Client-side script can lazy-load in additional items as desired.

 ```html
 <div aria-labelledby="carousel-title" aria-roledescription="carousel" class="carousel" role="group">